chapkovski/common-timeout-for-several-pages/README.md

      overallrounds = True
  ```

-If you forget to set it, then by default the general timeout will be 600 seconds.
+If you forget to set these variables, then by default the general timeout will
+be 600 seconds and by default it will valid for one round only.

 in `views.py` you should first import `GTOPage`:
 ``` python